laravel/docs/mail.md

 Once your failover mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:

     'default' => env('MAIL_MAILER', 'failover'),

+<a name="round-robin-configuration"></a>
+### Round Robin Configuration

+The `roundrobin` transport allows you to distribute your mailing workload across multiple mailers.
+To get started, define a mailer within your application's `mail` configuration file that uses the `roundrobin` transport.
+The configuration array for your application's `roundrobin` mailer should contain an array of `mailers` that reference which configured mailers should be used for delivery:

+    'mailers' => [
+        'roundrobin' => [
+            'transport' => 'roundrobin',
+            'mailers' => [
+                'ses',
+                'postmark',
+            ],
+        ],

+        // ...
+    ],

+Once your round robin mailer has been defined, you should set this mailer as the default mailer used by your application by specifying its name as the value of the `default` configuration key within your application's `mail` configuration file:

+    'default' => env('MAIL_MAILER', 'roundrobin'),

+The round robin transport selects a random mailer from the list of configured mailers and then switches to the next available mailer for each subsequent email.
+In contrast to `failover` transport, which helps to achieve *[high availability](https://en.wikipedia.org/wiki/High_availability)*, the `roundrobin` transport provides *[load balancing](https://en.wikipedia.org/wiki/Load_balancing_(computing))*.

 <a name="generating-mailables"></a>
 ## Generating Mailables